ksk/Rho/readme.md

 which results in (B<sup>2</sup> B)<sub>294</sub> = (B<sup>2</sup> B)<sub>258</sub>
 with the history of computation over the list representation.
 Command line options similar to those of `rho` are available.
+It is better to use the `-fx` option for larger n.
 Run
 ```
 $ bfast -h